A member of The Strawberry Store Family of Sites

 THE definitive site on alpine strawberries

-All Seed Orders are taken on our secure site at
+All Seed Orders are taken on this site.

 We have to show off this p’icture taken by David Karp.
 It is a mix of yellow cultivars.

 All of this has lead to the seed business.
 We sell Fragaria vesca seeds world-wide and year-round.
 Some seeds are purchased from seed houses world-wide.
 For rare varieties not otherwise available, we isolate plants of a number of cultivars and collect seeds from them.
 We believe that we offer the most comprehensive list of strawberry seeds available anywhere in the world … and the list is growing – so to speak.
 We had limited ourselves to non-runnering varieties but in the last couple of years have starting including runnering varieties.
 We are also starting to offer seeds of other species as well.

 Of course the big payoff for being in the seed and plant business is growing the plants and producing the fruit.
 After all, this is the reason we do all the other things.
 The fruit is the ultimate reward.
 It’s aroma is distintive and nearly impossible to put into words..
 The taste is also difficult to describe.
 Many expect the fruit to taste tart and sweet at the same time like some garden strawberries are supposed to taste.
 They are not like the garden strawberries that one recent customer called styrofoam strawberries that are found in the supermarkets.
 Yes, alpine strawberries are strawberries, but not like anything you’ve ever tasted.